andras-simonyi/org-cite-csl-activate/README.md

-Users of [Citar](https://github.com/emacs-citar/citar) who want perfect synchronization between the bibliographic data available for and presented by Citar and what is accessed by org-cite-csl-activate can set the `org-cite-csl-activate-use-citar-cache` to a non-nil value:
+Users of [Citar](https://github.com/emacs-citar/citar) who want perfect synchronization between the bibliographic data available for and presented by Citar and what is accessed by org-cite-csl-activate can set the variable `org-cite-csl-activate-use-citar-cache` to a non-nil value:

 ``` emacs-lisp